grantsrb/advanced_lane_lines/README.md

 f'' = 2ø<sub>1</sub>

 Where each ø is a fitted parameter for the polynomial.
 At this point, it was easy to plug and chug to find the radial curvature in terms of pixels.
 The units of measurement were then converted from pixels to meters.
 The conversion for the lane is found from the actual width of the lane in the US of 3.7m divided by the width of the lane in pixels, 775px.
-See [curve_radius](./lanes.py) (lines 135-146 in `lanes.py`) for implementation details.
+See [curve_radius](./lanes.py) (lines 180-196 in `lanes.py`) for implementation details.

 The distance of the lanes from the car were found by assuming the car is located in the center of the image and finding the average of the difference in pixel location of the fitted lane lines from the center of the image.
 The result was then converted to meters from pixels.
-See lines 148 to 150 in `lanes.py`.
+See `car_location()` defined at lines 198-206 in `lanes.py`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in code cell 8 in `advanced_lane_finder.ipynb` using the functions `fill_lane()`, `change_persp()`, and `overlay()` found in lines 153-164 and 185-186 in [lanes.py](./lanes.py).
+I implemented this step in code cell 8 in `advanced_lane_finder.ipynb` using the functions `fill_lane()`, `change_persp()`, and `overlay()` (found in lines 260-268 in `lanes.py`).
 Here is an example of my result on a test image:

 ![alt text][image6]